andrew-sz/A_Darker_Arduino_Theme/README.md

 # A Darker Arduino

-This is a darker theme with pure black background for both the console output and the editor.
+This is a darker theme than OneDarkArduino with a pure black background for both the console output and the editor.
-There seems to be a bug with binary number formatting like 0b00011010 where the number and background change color but I haven't figured out how to fix it.
+There seems to be a bug with binary number formatting,  e.g. 0b00011010 where the number and background change color but I haven't figured out how to fix it.

-I decided to modify the original OneDarkArduino because I like darker themes for my coding work.
-And figuring there may be someone else in the Void who likes darker themes decided to make my changes public.
+I like darker themes for my coding work.
+And figure there may be someone else in the Void who likes darker themes and doesn't want to go through the effort to play with all the RGB values so I decided to make my changes public.

 For this theme, all I did was play with the colors (in theme.txt) so that they met my personal preferences.
 All credit for figuring this stuff out goes to [Jeff Thompson](https://github.com/jeffThompson/DarkArduinoTheme) and [Konrad91](https://github.com/konrad91/OneDarkArduino).